viktor-begun/Udacity_Project_2/README.md

 The [**Gapminder World**](https://www.gapminder.org/data/) dataset is selected.

+For the general information about demographic transitions see, for example, [the wiki page](https://en.wikipedia.org/wiki/Demographic_transition).

 ### The questions to investigate:
 1. When Russians changed their reproductive behavior and decided to have smaller number of children?
 2. How fast the transition happened?